NinjaBearStudioTech/Documentation/Writerside/topics/combat/guides/cbt_guide_knockdown.md

     <step>Keep the default <b>Recovery Effect Class</b>, or assign a custom effect based on <code>CombatEffect_RecoverFromKnockDown</code>.</step>
     <step>Grant this ability to the combatant.</step>
 </procedure>

-The Knock Down Recovery Ability is activated by the `Combat.Event.RecoverFromKnockDown` Gameplay Event.

 ## Knockdown Attributes